098+colour+hi-res+-+Mishka+Rushdie+Momen+April+2019.jpg

 Mishka Rushdie Momen’s wide repertoire focuses on Mozart, Beethoven, Schubert, and Schumann, whilst reaching back to Gibbons and Rameau.
 Committed to performing new music, Mishka Rushdie Momen has commissioned works by Nico Muhly and Vijay Iyer, and premiered An Inviting Object by Héloïse Werner at the Lucerne Summer Festival in 2022.

-Recent and upcoming concerto highlights include debuts with The Royal Danish Opera, London Philharmonic Orchestra, Turku Philharmonic Orchestra and Mannheim Chamber Orchestra.
-Further orchestral engagements to date include City of Birmingham Symphony Orchestra, Deutsche Kammerakademie Neuss, Orchestre National d’Ile de France, Britten Sinfonia and play/directing Mozart K.271 with Luzerner Sinfonieorchester, working with Dinis Sousa, Anu Tali, Paul Meyer, Case Scaglione and Natalia Ponomarchuk.
+Recent and upcoming concerto highlights include debuts with The Royal Danish Opera, London Philharmonic Orchestra, Hiroshima Symphony Orchestra, Orchestra of St. Luke’s, and the Ulster Orchestra.
+Further orchestral engagements to date include City of Birmingham Symphony Orchestra, Deutsche Kammerakademie Neuss, Orchestre National d’Ile de France, Britten Sinfonia and play/directing Mozart with Luzerner Sinfonieorchester, working with Dinis Sousa, Anu Tali, Peter Whelan, Jac van Steen, Case Scaglione and Natalia Ponomarchuk.

-Equally at home as a chamber musician, Rushdie Momen’s chamber partners include Ian Bostridge, Mark Padmore, Joshua Bell, Midori, Angela Hewitt, Steven Isserlis, Timothy Ridout and Zlatomir Fung, with festival performances including Rheingau Festival, Gstaad Menuhin Festival, Oeiras International Piano Festival, Chamonix Vallée Classics, Hindsgavl, Chipping Campden, Trasimeno Festival, the new Casals Forum at Kronberg, and IMS Prussia Cove.
+Equally at home as a chamber musician, Rushdie Momen’s chamber partners include Ian Bostridge, Mark Padmore, Joshua Bell, Midori, Angela Hewitt, Steven Isserlis, Timothy Ridout and Zlatomir Fung, with festival performances including the Heidelberger-Frühling Festival, the Rheingau Festival, Blanco y Negro Festival in Mexico City, Gstaad Menuhin Festival, Hindsgavl, Chipping Campden, Trasimeno Festival, the Casals Forum in Kronberg, and the International Musicians Seminar at Prussia Cove.

 Her debut solo recording, Variations, was released in October 2019 by SOMM Recordings, featuring works by Robert and Clara Schumann, Brahms, and Mendelssohn.
 Mishka Rushdie Momen was The Times Arts critics’ chosen nominee in the field of classical music for their 2021 Breakthrough Award, given by Sky Arts and The South Bank Show, who profiled her for an episode of the programme broadcast in July 2021